MATHS 1015 - Advanced Mathematical Perspectives I

 Learning & Teaching Activities

-Learning & Teaching ModesThis course is run in a workshop format.
+Learning & Teaching ModesThis course is run largely in a workshop format.
 Students will work closely with academic members of staff in a small group discovery environment.
 Two written projects and a presentation constitute the assessment for the course.

 The information below is provided as a guide to assist students in engaging appropriately with the course requirements.